 The Oyster case features a middle case that is stamped and machined out of a solid block of Oystersteel, 18 ct gold or platinum.
-It is to this middle-case that the rest of the components are fitted to.
+It is to this middle case that the rest of the components are fitted.

 Screw-down case back

-The Rolex Oyster case features a screw-down caseback, hermetically screwed down against the middle case.
+The Rolex Oyster case features a screw-down case back, hermetically screwed down against the middle case.
 The case back has a fluting which enables Rolex watchmakers to use tools specifically developed for the Oyster case to screw down the case back.
-The fluting of the case back also works as a not to the Oyster from 1926 which featured a similar case back fluting.
+The fluting of the case back also works as a nod to the Oyster from 1926 which featured a similar case back fluting.